Rip It Up (Razorlight song)

 "Rip It Up" is a song by English indie rock band Razorlight, included as the sixth track on their 2004 debut album, Up All Night.
-It was also released as their second single in November 2003 and peaked at number 42 on the UK Singles Chart.
-A year later, on 29 November 2004, "Rip It Up" was re-released as the final single from the initial release of Up All Night and peaked at number 20 on the UK Singles Chart.
+A version of the song was released as their second single in November 2003 and peaked at number 42 on the UK Singles Chart.
+A year later, on 29 November 2004, a re-recorded version of the song from sessions at Sawmills Studio in Cornwall was released as the final single from the initial release of Up All Night and peaked at number 20 on the UK Singles Chart.

+The song is featured in series 2, episode 1 of British sitcom The Inbetweeners.